 Plus, with some programming, you can even create custom post types to display whatever content you need however you want.
 This allows you to offer more value to potential customers, engage website visitors with useful content, offer a good user experience, and better meet search intent.

 Custom development requires a specific skill set and can get expensive.
 Sometimes, it’s the best choice for functionality you want to add to your website that doesn’t natively exist.
 In other cases adding the desired functionality with a plugin is the better solution.
 Knowing the difference and being able to deliver are some things to look for in a web designer.

 With WordPress, you can take advantage of a robust library of plugins offering whatever functionality you need.
 There are several WordPress plugins to help you ensure your website and its content are as friendly to users – and search engines – as possible.
 You don’t want to add a ton of plugins you don’t need as that can affect page speed and SEO, but the ability to add functions with plugins when it is a better option than custom development is useful and efficient.

 8. You Can Integrate With Almost Any Service or Application

 Approximately 39.5% of all websites on the web use WordPress.
 Of the websites using a CMS, about 60% or so use WordPress.
 With a platform this popular, integration with your other services or applications tends to be easier than with other platforms.

 This means you can truly make your website the hub for your business online.
 You can integrate your email marketing service, hook into your social media profiles, connect your website forms to your Customer/Contact Relationship Management (CRM) system, and more.

+You can also play around with headless CMS vs traditional CMS setups.
 With WordPress backing you up, your website will not be a separate entity from the rest of your business activities.
 Instead, it will be an integral part of how your business functions, and also how it succeeds.